jojothomas1515/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > set permissions from other files permission

 ## 11-directories_permissions
 > command to set execute permissions to directory

+## 12-directory_permissions
+> command to make dir with specific permissions